 ACT exam online

-Taking the ACT Exam Online: What do parents need to know to prepare their children?
+Taking the ACT Exam Online: What Do Parents Need to Know to Prepare Their Children?

-No parent likes this kind of surprise….their student has been practicing for the ACT on a paper form, doing all they should be doing to prepare for the live version by replicating the real-life experience.
-Suddenly, the parent discovers that the test will be online.
+No parent likes this kind of surprise.
+Their student has been practicing for the ACT on a paper form, doing all they should be doing to prepare for the live version by replicating the real-life experience.
+Suddenly, the parent discovers that the school-day test will be online.
 What?!
-Some school districts use online versions for their free exams offered to juniors.
-Why the switch and what can parents do?
-How can our kids prepare well for this format shift to the ACT exam online?
-We don’t want you to be blindsided!

 Need info on the ACT and SAT?
 Refer to our ACT and SAT Information page for the latest test dates and important info.